 As the biologist Sandra Steingraber explains, the organs of the human system are designed to “shuttle around, break apart, recycle, and reconstruct carbon-containing molecules,” work orchestrated by enzymes and hormones.
 If carbon molecules come with add-ons like chlorine and bromine, the chemical makeup can influence whether the body stores the molecules, metabolizes them, renders them benign, or makes them inherently more dangerous.

 But regulating organic chemicals for their biological activity has been political and controversial because carbon is not just the basis of our biology, but also deeply embedded in our economy.

-One hundred and fifty years ago, when Hoffman and his contemporaries gathered to celebrate benzene, humanity’s collective relationship to carbon and nature had already begun to shift.
+One hundred and fifty years ago, when Hofmann and his contemporaries gathered to celebrate benzene, humanity’s collective relationship to carbon and nature had already begun to shift.
 Chemistry, which once mimicked nature’s molecules, had begun to manipulate them.
-All the more striking, then, is Hoffman’s fantastical tree.
+All the more striking, then, is Hofmann’s fantastical tree.
 Just two years before his death, he rooted chemistry to the Earth.
 However high chemists might climb, however much industry might harvest, chemistry was grounded in the laws of nature.
 What goes around comes around.
 Nature travels in cycles.

 But those in attendance that cold March eve, a decade before the new century dawned, could not have known that the branch of chemistry they honored—founded to study living matter!—would spawn an industry so prolific as to irreparably alter the chemistry of life itself.

-The chemical innovations of Hoffman’s era would get swept into global conflict—and the American impulse toward maximum and unfettered production—casting PCBs and other fruits of the benzene tree far and wide, into the ocean deep and possibly the depths of time.
+The chemical innovations of Hofmann’s era would get swept into global conflict—and the American impulse toward maximum and unfettered production—casting PCBs and other fruits of the benzene tree far and wide, into the ocean deep and possibly the depths of time.